airtai/faststream/.faststream_gen/rabbit/examples/direct.md

 ### Consumer Announcement

-To begin with, we announced our **Direct** exchange and several queues that will listen to it:
+First, we announce our **Direct** exchange and several queues that will listen to it:

 ```python linenums="7"
 exch = RabbitExchange("exchange", auto_delete=True)